tacobayle/devstack/README.md

 # devstack
 Goals:
-- Install a new devstack in a single host
+- Install devstack in a single host
+- Configure OpenStack with networks, subnets, security groups, ...
+- Spin up a couple of VMs

-Use the following command  to create the infratructure:
+Use the following command start:
-- ansible-playbook -i hostAzurePrivate installDevstack.yml
+- ansible-playbook -i hostAzurePrivate installDevstack.yml ; ansible-playbook ConfigureDevstack.yml

 All the variables are stored in var/params.yml